April Fools’! 7 Facebook Pranks You Can Pull Off in Seconds

 The unguarded profile

 If you work in an office, chances are you can navigate to Facebook on any coworker’s computer and find them already logged into their account.
 If they are, now’s your chance to really alter their profile (and probably their opinion of you as a person).
 A few quick pranks you can pull with an unguarded profile: 1) Change your friend’s name and profile picture to reference an inside joke.
 If you’re stuck for ideas, just go with this dog.
-But steer clear of these Facebook status screw-ups.
+These 6 other pranks are also harmless and office-appropriate, too.

 Or, 2) Go to basic settings and change your friend’s display language to Hebrew or Mandarin—really any language that uses a completely different alphabet than ours, leaving your victim no clues how to change it back.